-Israeli military launches ‘limited’ ground operations in southern Lebanon
+Israeli military launches ‘ground operations’ in southern Lebanon

 The Israeli army says its forces are striking key sites in southern Lebanon, as fierce clashes with Hezbollah continue near the town of Khiam.

-The Israeli military says its troops have begun ground operations in southern Lebanon as fighting against Hezbollah intensifies around the strategic southern town of Khiam.
+The Israeli military says its troops have launched ‘limited and targeted ground operations‘ in southern Lebanon as fighting against Hezbollah intensifies around the strategic southern town of Khiam.

 At least three air strikes struck the city of Khiam, Al Jazeera Arabic reported on Monday.